damiensnyder/damiens-arcade/docs/roadmap.md

 - log settings change events
 - add a bot to play against
 - add ultimate auction tic-tac-toe
+- add link to homepage in header

 ### Mayhem Manager
 - add a tutorial
+- add a global permanent league
+- add link to homepage in header

 ### Daily Q-less
 - add link to real Q-less game in instructions